sciplot/sciplot/docs/website/faq.md

 All plotting capabilities of {{sciplot}} are powered by [gnuplot].
 Your plotting code, using a modern and elegant C++ API provided by {{sciplot}}, is converted to a gnuplot script, which is then executed to generate the desired figure.
-Note that gnuplot 4.2+ is needed for multiplots.
+Note that gnuplot 4.2+ is needed for multiplots, but a version higher than 5.4.1 is recommended.

 ## Something is not working for me.
 Is it a known issue?